c-mart/dontmoderateme/planning.md

 ## Performing Checks
-Every check_interval period of time, all monitors should be checked A monitor is stale when its last check occurred more then check_interval ago Background process (daemon) periodically queries database for monitors that are about to go stale For each monitor returned by the query, a check is run and stored in the database
+Every check_interval period of time, all monitors should be checked A monitor is stale when its last check occurred more then check_interval ago

-Background process
+Background process (check_daemon.py) does this.
+While True:
+    Query database for monitors that are due to be checked If any monitors are due to be checked: perform a check
+        store check in database
-Looks for
+    Sleep for a minute
+For each monitor returned by the query, a check is run and stored in the database

 ## Design concerns
 Would it be smart or dumb to store large (hundreds of KB) base64-encoded images in database?
-Store images in database for now, move them somewhere else later
+Store images in database for now, move them somewhere else later.
+Switch to SQLAlchemy-imageattach?
+Is HAR better than image?
 What happens when someone feeds a malicious URL?
 Sandbox the renderer somehow?
 Use splash in a docker container that runs as a non-privileged user and is destroyed/re-created frequently?
 Place sensitive stuff (like SECRET_KEY, recaptcha keys, and mail server) in environment variables?